RKS244256/Grade-11-Notes/Law/CLU3M0.md

 #### Administrative Review
 Some disputes are settled outside of courts and these are delegated to other bodies who can make decisions based on evidence.
 Examples include the Landlord-Tenant board.

+## Common Law & Civil Law

+There are 2 common legal systems.
+The use of each system depends on a country's history.
+For example, France uses civil law and England uses common law.
+Their previous colonies tend to use the same.

+### Civil Law

+Civil law (as a legal system not as a synonym for private law) is the oldest and most common legal system in the world.
+Governments create and maintain complete codes of law.
+That means government legislations are the primary source of laws.

+Judges play a large role in the civil law system and they're allowed to take an inquisitorial role.
+They may refer to prior cases in order to achieve consistency but not because of *stare decisis*.
+### Common Law

+The common law system dates back to Norman Conquest in 1066.
+The law is developed through court decisions rather than statutes.
+While legislation is created, it's interpreted by courts.
+Because the law is applied based on Judges' decisions, the common law is flexible based on cases and circumstances.

+Common law is based on *stare decisis* or the longer form *stare decisis et non quieta movere*. it means to stand by decisions and "not disturbed the undisturbed."
+Basically means don't screw with existing precedents.
+If there's different circumstances, judges can distinguish and set new precedents based on those changed circumstances.

+*Stare decisis* is based on the hierarchy of courts.
+The decisions of higher courts are binding on all lower courts.
+Judges are not bound by decisions of other judges in their court.
+However, they can influence their ruling.

+When judges interpret laws, they can essentially change/create laws. however, these interpretations must be constitutional.
+Legislature will often patch laws made by judges.

+Juries are used when you face a charge with the punishment of 5 years or more.
+If a jury is involved, the judge becomes a legal advisor to the jury while the jury evaluates the evidence and makes a judgement.
+Outside of criminal law, juries are not common.